xarantolus/jsonextract/README.md

 ### Notes
 * While the functions take an `io.Reader` and stream data from it without buffering everything in memory, the underlying JS lexer uses `ioutil.ReadAll`.
 That means that this doesn't work well on files that are larger than memory.
-* When extracting objects from JavaScript files, you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indices being used in the script.
+* When extracting objects from JavaScript files using `Reader`, you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indices being used in the script.
 You have to filter these out yourself.
 * While this package supports most number formats, there are some that don't work because the lexer doesn't support them.
-One of them are underscores in numbers, e.g. in JS `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here.
+One of them are underscores in numbers.
+An example is that in JavaScript `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here.
 Another example are numbers with a leading zero; they are rejected by the lexer because it's not clear if they should be interpreted as octal or decimal.

 ### Changelog
+* **v1.4.0**: Add `Objects` method for easily decoding smaller subsets of large nested structures
 * **v1.3.1**: Support more number formats by transforming them to decimal numbers, which are valid in JSON
 * **v1.3.0**: Return to non-streaming version that worked with all objects, the streaming version seemed to skip certain parts and thus wasn't very great
 * **v1.2.0**: Fork the [JS lexer](https://github.com/tdewolff/parse) and make it use the underlying streaming lexer that was already in that package.
 That's a bit faster and prevents many unnecessary resets.
 This also makes it possible to extract from *very* large files with a small memory footprint.